Analysis: Low-tax Ireland plays damage limitation card as global overhaul beckons

 Instead, it is trying to keep a proposed global minimum corporate tax as low as possible and allow companies to cut their tax bills in other ways, such as offsets for research and development - aims it shares with Hungary, another low-tax state and European Union outlier.

-Ireland's 12.5% corporate tax rate has helped it beat economies 10 times its size to investments from, among others, the likes of Apple (AAPL.O), Facebook (FB.O), Google (GOOGL.O) and Pfizer (PFE.N), who all call it their home in the region.
+Ireland’s 12.5% corporate tax rate has helped it beat economies 10 times its size to investments from, among others, the likes of Apple, Facebook, Google and Pfizer, who all call it their home in the region.

 Global momentum is building towards including a minimum tax that the administration of U.S. President Joe Biden wants set as high as 21%.